-Teachers' meetings will be held on the 2nd Wednesday Thursday of the month at 7:40 a.m. or 3:30p.m.
+Teachers' meetings will be held on an as needed basis.
 ALL teachers are expected to be present for the meetings, unless they are absent from school for good cause or have made prior arrangements.
+Teacher collaboration meeting will take place on Friday mornings from 7:50-8:30 am.
+Teachers are expected to be in assigned groups and meeting locations at 7:50 am.